react-navigation/react-navigation.github.io/website/blog/2020-01-21-using-react-navigation-5-with-react-native-paper.md

 };
 ```

-Function that we pass as a `header` has access to 3 properties:
+The Function that we pass as a `header` has access to 3 properties:

 - scene
 - previous
 - navigation

-Thanks to the **scene** property we can access the title of top most screen on the stack and display it in the header.
+Thanks to the **scene** property we can access the title of topmost screen on the stack and display it in the header.
 **Previous** property tells us if there are any other screens lower on the Stack.
 </br>
 Finally, **navigation** property allows navigating to different screens e.g. opening a Drawer.

-The thing that we haven't coverd yet and it is very important is how to actually navigate between Stack Navigator screens.
+The thing that we haven't covered yet and it is very important is how to actually navigate between Stack Navigator screens.
-In case of Tab or Drawer Navigator we get it out of the box.
+In case of Tab or Drawer Navigator, we get it out of the box.
 We can swipe to open/close the Drawer or press a tab to change the scene.
-In Stack we have to implement it by ourselves.
+In Stack, we have to implement it by ourselves.

 React Navigation gives us many different ways to navigate, but we will mostly focus on `push` and `pop`.
 You can access these two methods in **navigation** prop.